matthewhefner/Skillset-Demonstrations/Numerical Methods, Analysis, and Computation/Fundamental Computational Mathematics/README.md

 The python routines are implementations of some of these concepts.

-The page numbers referenced are from the book "Numerical Mathematics and Computing, 7thEdition", Cheney and Kincaid, Brooks/Cole, Boston, 2013.
+The page numbers referenced are from the book *Numerical Mathematics and Computing, 7thEdition*, Cheney and Kincaid, Brooks/Cole, Boston, 2013.